bbauska/W3Cx-3of5/README.md

 <h4>About the asynchronous nature of JavaScript</h4>

-Some of you may not be used to "asynchronous programming", "callbacks" etc. We recommend to read [this article on WikiPedia](https://en.wikipedia.org/wiki/Callback_%28computer_programming%29) and [this thread on StackOverflow](https://stackoverflow.com/questions/8736378/what-is-a-callback-in-java).
+Some of you may not be used to "asynchronous programming", "callbacks" etc. We recommend to read <a href="https://en.wikipedia.org/wiki/Callback_%28computer_programming%29">this article on WikiPedia</a> and <a href="https://stackoverflow.com/questions/8736378/what-is-a-callback-in-java">this thread on StackOverflow</a>.

 <!------------------------------------------------------------------------------------------------>
 <h3 id="ch3-2-2">3.2.2 The &lt;canvas&gt; Element</h3>